vmware-archive/container-tracer/README.md

 f.
 Verbs that will be needed: create,start, stop, status, destroy.

-    - Create: will enter a tracing resource in the API database.
+    - POST(Create): will enter a tracing resource in the API database.

-    - Start: will run given traceCruncher script with given parameters.
+    - PUT(Start): will run given traceCruncher logic with given parameters(payload).
 Also, start will run additional script from “e”.

-    - Stop: destroys ftrace tracing session.
+    - PUT(Stop): destroys ftrace tracing session.
 Ftrace tracing can be restarted with start. (decide if the script will run in the background?).
 Kill ftrace buffer reading script.

-    - Destroy: stop the ftrace session if it is not already stopped.
+    - DELETE(Destroy): stop the ftrace session if it is not already stopped.
 Remove the tracing resource from the API database.

-    - Status: look in the internal database and print the status metadata that is stored for the tracing resource.
+    - GET(Status): look in the internal database and print the status metadata that is stored for the tracing resource.